7 Best Yamaha Acoustic Guitars (2023) At Every Price

 The frets weren’t quite as nicely polished as some of the more expensive models, but regardless, there were no sharp edges, and they were good and level, which is still a win considering the price.

-During our tone test we found that the F325 provided good volume and projection, and quite a dark, rich tone.
+During our tone test, we found that the F325 provided good volume and projection, and quite a dark, rich tone.
 Being laminated spruce, it wasn’t quite as tight at the top end, but still sounded great.

-Yamaha really does excel when it comes to outfitting their guitars, even the low cost models.
+Yamaha really does excel when it comes to outfitting their guitars, even the low-cost models.
 The tuning machines turned well with no noticeable play, and they provided some of the best tuning stability we’ve ever seen in this price range.

-We found that overall playability was good – to hold, it felt like any other dreadnought, not exactly ergonomic, but definitely not uncomfortable.
+We found that overall playability was good.
+To hold, it felt like any other dreadnought.
+Not exactly ergonomic, but definitely not uncomfortable.
 It had good action out of the box, too.

 Editor's Choice